Help us achieve our goals:

 Aspect South-facing or West-facing

 SoilChalk, Clay, Sand, Loam

 Time to ultimate height

-A clematis for warm, sheltered position, it thrives in any fertile, well-drained soil.
-Plant with the crown 5-8cm (2-3in) deep to encourage shoots to grow from below ground level.
-Keep the base shaded and cool by the careful positioning of plants or a layer of pebbles or flat stones.
+A cultivar for a warm, sheltered position, it thrives in any fertile, well-drained soil and plant with the crown at soil level.
+Keep the base shaded and cool by the careful positioning of plants.
 In cold areas, grow in a container and overwinter in a greenhouse or conservatory.
 See clematis cultivation for further information

 Propagate by layering

 Suggested planting locations and garden types

 Pruning Clematis pruning: group one

 Pests Young shoots may be troubled by slugs, aphids and caterpillars; petals can be eaten by earwigs

 Generally disease free